 AND, I’m grateful for all of YOU.

-For a very SPECIAL treat … here’s a short video (2 minutes) that makes me smile everything time I think of Buster the dog … you will too!
-I promise: https://www.youtube.com/watch?v=sr6lr_VRsEo
+For a very SPECIAL treat … here’s a short video (2 minutes) that makes me smile everything time I think of Buster the dog and other critters … you will too!
+I promise: https://www.youtube.com/watch?v=jt6bg2nl908

 Wishing you a wonderful day with your family and friends,

 Judith Briles is a book publishing expert and coach.
-She empowers authors and is the Founder of Author U, a membership organization created for the serious author who wants to be seriously successful.
-She’s been writing about and conducting workshops on publishing since the 80s.
-Judith is the author of 35 books including Author YOU: Creating and Building Your Author and Book Platforms (ForeWord IndieFab Book of the Year), Snappy Sassy Salty: Wise Words for Authors and Writers, and How to Create a $1,000,000 Speech.
+She empowers authors and works directly with authors who want to be seriously successful and has been writing about and conducting workshops on publishing since the ’80s.
+Judith is the author of 37 books including Author YOU: Creating and Building Your Author and Book Platforms, Snappy Sassy Salty: Wise Words for Authors and Writers, and How to Create a $1,000,000 Speech.
 Her personal memoir When God Says NO-Revealing the YES When Adversity and Loss Are Present is a #1 bestseller on Amazon.
 Collectively, her books have earned over 45 book awards.
 Judith speaks throughout the year at publishing conferences.

-Each summer, she holds Judith Briles Book Unplugged experiences: Publishing, Speaking, Marketing, and Social Media.
+Throughout the year, she holds Judith Briles Book Unplugged experiences: Publishing, Speaking, Marketing, and Social Media.
 All are two-day intensive limited to a small group of authors who want to be seriously successful.
-In 2017, the dates are June 22-24th.
-Her audio and workbook series, Creating Your Book and Author Platform is now available.
-Join Judith live on Thursdays at 6 p.m.
-EST for “AuthorU-Your Guide to Book Publishing” on the Toginet Network at bit.ly/PublishingShow .
+Join Judith live for the “AuthorU-Your Guide to Book Publishing” podcast on the Toginet Radio Network HERE.